Katherine Ross1

 He attended Washington College in Washington Co., Tennessee, but probably only for a short time (the 1940 census lists his highest completed grade as his fourth year of high school).6,7

 He served in the U.S. Marine Corps during World War I, enlisting on 21 July 1918 in Roanoke, Virginia.8,9 He immediately began basic training at Parris Island, South Carolina, and qualified as a marksman on 1 September.10 On 4 September he was sent to the Overseas Depot at Quantico, Virginia, for additional training.
-He was initially assigned to Company B, 11th Regiment, then transferred on 17 September to Company E, 11th Regiment.8 On 16 October his company left for overseas duty in France, sailing on the USS Von Steuben from Brooklyn, New York, and arriving in Brest, France, on 25 October.11,12 They remained there until 1 November, when they moved to Camp Montierchaume in central France, about 30 miles southwest of Bourges.13 The Armistice ending the war was signed ten days later, and his regiment was never deployed in combat.14
+He was initially assigned to Company B, 11th Regiment, then transferred on 17 September to Company E, 11th Regiment.8 On 16 October his company left for overseas duty in France, sailing on the USS Von Steuben from Brooklyn, New York, and arriving in Brest, France, on 25 October.11,12 They remained there until 1 November, when they moved to Camp Montierchaume in central France, about 30 miles southwest of Bourges.13 The armistice ending the war was signed ten days later, and his regiment was never deployed in combat.14

 He probably remained at Camp Montierchaume until 19 May 191915,16, when he was sent to the First Replacement Depot in St. Aignan, France, for return to the United States.17 He sailed for home on the USS Prinz Friedrich Wilhelm, leaving Brest, France, on 10 June and arriving in Hoboken, New Jersey, on 19 June.18 He was formally discharged on 30 June 1919 at Quantico.8